In This Article:

 | Updated

-Do you want to join New York's growing cannabis industry as a cultivator?
-The Marihuana Regulation & Taxation Act (MRTA) passed in 2021 legalized adult-use cannabis in the Empire State, establishing a robust market with great potential to grow high-quality plants and succeed.
+Do you want to join New York's burgeoning cannabis industry as a cultivator?
+The Marihuana Regulation & Taxation Act (MRTA), which passed in 2021, legalized adult-use cannabis in the Empire State, establishing a robust market with great potential for growing high-quality plants and achieving success.

-To leverage this unique and exciting opportunity, you need to complete one crucial step first: get a grow license in New York.
-This official permission is key to opening a legal and reputable company in the emerging cannabis market.
+To leverage this unique and exciting opportunity, you need to complete one crucial step first: getting a license.
+This official permission is key to opening a legal and reputable company in the emerging cannabis space.

 Yes, yes we do.